Horace Grant Underwood: Work in Korea

+Death

+In 1916, Underwood returned to the US due to failing health, but he died shortly thereafter in Atlantic City.
+He was originally buried at Grove Church Cemetery in North Bergen, New Jersey, but in 1999 his remains were reinterred in the Yanghwajin Foreigners' Cemetery in Seoul, South Korea.

 Personal life

 Underwood's older brother, John T. Underwood, a typewriter entrepreneur based in New York, helped finance Horace Grant's missionary endeavours.
 In 1889, Underwood married Lillias Horton (1851–1921), a doctor.
-In 1916, Underwood returned to the US due to failing health, but he died shortly thereafter in Atlantic City.
-He was originally buried at Grove Church Cemetery in North Bergen, New Jersey, his body was transferred from New Jersey to Yanghwajin Foreigners' Cemetery, Seoul, South Korea in 1999.

 Underwood family legacy

 Underwood's legacy is visible at various Christian educational institutes in Seoul.
-There is a statue of Underwood in the centre of the Yonsei University campus, and the Underwood Activity Center of Seoul Foreign School is dedicated to his grandson, Richard F. Underwood.
+There is a statue of Underwood in the centre of the Yonsei University campus, and the Underwood Activity Centre of Seoul Foreign School is dedicated to his grandson, Richard F. Underwood.
 Underwood's descendants continued to develop Korean society, religion, politics and education for over one hundred years.

-His son Horace Horton Underwood (1890–1951) continued the tradition of education and worked at Yonhi University, another predecessor of Yonsei University.
-Horace Horton and his wife Ethel named their son Horace Grant Underwood II (1917–2004) who, among other notable achievements, served as an interpreter in the Korean War armistice talks.
-The Underwood family is no longer involved with mission work but continues to serve in Korea at the US Embassy and in business.
+His son, Horace Horton Underwood (1890–1951) continued the tradition of education and worked at Yonhi University, another predecessor of Yonsei University.

+His grandson, Horace Grant Underwood II (1917–2004) who, among other notable achievements, served as an interpreter in the Korean War armistice talks.